liuyixuan820/liuyixuan820.github.io/_pages/about.md

 <p>
 ### Education

-2021 - Present emsp Ph.D., The University of Texas at Austin
+2021 - Present &emsp; Ph.D., The University of Texas at Austin

-2017 - 2021 emsp B.A., Shanghai Jiao Tong University
+2017 - 2021 &emsp; B.A., Shanghai Jiao Tong University